 Valentine Felt Gnomes

-It’s almost that time of year: pinks and reds take over the blues and grays of the New Year.
-Hearts appear EVERYWHERE and diets are foiled by easy access to scores of candy.
+Here at Ruffles and Rain Boots, I love, love, love decorating for Valentine’s Day!
+Pinks and reds take over the blues and grays of the New Year.
+Hearts appear EVERYWHERE and diets are foiled by easy access to scores of candy. ;)

 As an Amazon associate, I can earn from qualifying purchases.
 You can read our full disclosure policy.